 Descriptive statistics were compiled comparing average salaries among multiple subgroups of interest.
 Numeric values greater than 3 standard deviations above or below the population mean were considered outliers and were excluded from calculations.
 An additional minimum valueof $10,000 was set as the threshold for inclusion in analyses of annual self-reported salary.
 Racial and ethnic classifications were aggregated based on respondents’ self-identification as American Indian or Alaska Native, Black or African American, Latina, Asian, White, or Other, with the additional Multiracial classification encompassing respondents identifying with more than one racial association.
 The category of Other refers to respondents with a racial association not specifically named in this survey.
 Data from the American Indian and Alaska Native group could not be included in some comparisons due to an insufficient number of responses.

 Elpha is the professional community dedicated to helping women succeed at work.
-We have over 75,000+ members that come to Elpha to find personal and professional support, discover job opportunities and make friends.
+We have 100,000+ members that come to Elpha for daily conversations with experts, insider opportunities, advice, support and a lot of women having candid conversations and making friends.
 You can learn more about the Elpha team here and read more about what we’re about as a community here.
 If you’d like to join Elpha, you can do so here.

 The Elpha team would like to give a big thank you to Cassie da Costa for writing our report and Kiriana Cowansage for analyzing our survey data.